stephenverderame/cpp_book/src/move/optimizations.md

 auto t = getTest();
 ```
 On MSVC and GCC the result is simply `"Init"`.
 Not a single copy or move is performed.
-This is known as the RVO or Return Value Optimization and it allows (pre C++17) or guarantees (C++17 and later) the elision of the two aforementioned temporaries when a *prvalue* is the expression in the return statement.
+This is known as the RVO or Return Value Optimization, and it allows (pre C++17) or guarantees (C++17 and later) the elision of the two aforementioned temporaries when a *prvalue* is the expression in the return statement.
 This can happen **even if elision changes the behavior of the program**.
 As you can see, the RVO changed the behavior of the program from printing:

 > Init
+>
 > Move
+>
 > Move

 to just "Init".
 So even if the constructor had some code performing a side effect, that move can be elided.